software-mansion/react-native-reanimated/docs/versioned_docs/version-2.1.x/api/miscellaneous/runonJS.md

 #### `fn` [function]

-The first and the only argument is the function that is supposed to be run.
+The first and only argument is the function that is supposed to be run.

 ### Returns